-The Company is subject to United States federal and Massachusetts state income taxes at an approximate combined rate of 29% in 2018.
-During the years ended December 31, 2018 and 2017, there was no provision for income taxes as the Company incurred losses during both periods.
+The company is subject to United States federal and Massachusetts state income taxes at an approximate combined rate of 42%.
+During the years ended December 31, 2017 and 2016, there was no provision for income taxes as the Company incurred losses during both periods.
 Deferred tax assets and liabilities reflect the net tax effect of temporary differences between the carrying amount of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 The Company records a full valuation allowance against its deferred tax assets as the Company believes it is more likely than not the deferred tax assets will not be realized.
 The primary component of the Company's deferred tax assets are its net operating loss carryforwards.
-The valuation allowance against deferred tax assets was approximately \$832,000 and \$748,000 as of December 31, 2018 and 2017, respectively.
+At December 31, 2017, the Company had approximately \$4,285,000 of federal and state net operating carryforwards that begin to expire in 2034.
+The valuation allowance against deferred tax assets was approximately \$748,000 and \$566,000 as of December 31, 2017 and 2016, respectively.